kishkash555/biu/Dissertation/literature.md

 * Rotate &rarr; Stretch&reflect &rarr; Rotate <!-- .element: style="color: #7070FF" -->
     * The entire matrix is an <!-- .element: class="fragment" data-fragment-index="1" -->  **affine tranformation** in hyperspace <!-- .element: class="fragment" data-fragment-index="1" -->
     * Result may be in a lower- or higher- dimension space <!-- .element: class="fragment" data-fragment-index="1" -->
-    * <!-- .element: class="fragment" data-fragment-index="1" --> This corresponds to the matrix's _Singular Value Decomposition._
+    * <!-- .element: class="fragment" data-fragment-index="1" --> This approach corresponds to the matrix's _Singular Value Decomposition._
 * Columns as Features <!-- .element: style="color: #40B040" -->